DvidLpez/React_Webpack5/README.md

 ## Usage

-### Development
+#### Development

 Open your favorite Terminal and run these commands.
+Run server in localhost

 ```sh
 npm run start